LaunchCode-Education-Archived/csharp-web-development/src/chapters/orm-relationships/many-to-many.rst

          <td><a asp-controller="Tag" asp-action="Detail" asp-route-id="@tag.Id">@tag.Name</a></td>
    </tr>

-Start the app up and test.
+Start the app up and test user behavior.
 Viewing the main tag listing should allow you to click on each tag name and view the events that have that tag.

 Check Your Understanding
 ------------------------